ABOUT

 Our organization is run by volunteers; please leave daytime and evening phone numbers if you need a return phone call.
 You will get the fastest response by email.

-The mission of the New York Food Museum is a simple, but important one:
+The mission of the NY Food Museum is a simple, but important one:

 To encourage people to think about the food they eat.
 Programs inspire people to remember and learn about the sources of their food, from home gardens to deep-sea fishing.
 We want our audience to reconnect with the people who plant, grow, harvest, raise, catch and find their foods; who cook, serve, and clean up their meals; who invent and purvey the products they buy.
 This connection will add to public understanding, appreciation, and remembrance of the importance of food and nutrition as an indispensable part of our society.
 Issues of labor, class, religion, race and gender, of food security and distribution, of ecology and land use, all come into play and each program consciously addresses many of these issues.
 Free exhibits and events pay tribute to the people that make New York’s food culture one of the most fascinating and influential in the world.